knative/community/README.md

 ## Introduction

 Knative is a Kubernetes-based platform to deploy and manage modern serverless workloads.
-See [Knative docs](../docs/README.md) for in-depth information about using Knative.
+See the [Knative documentation](https://github.com/knative/docs/tree/master/docs/README.md) for in-depth information about using Knative.

 ## Knative authors